Rebecav/Wifi/README.md

 #Our wifi project called HotSpot.
-We hope to map all the free data kiosks using NYC's Open Data
+We hope to map all NYC Link kiosks using NYC's OpenData